Stein Home, 853 Vienna Avenue.

 A gentleman named Cutts, All-American center for Harvard

 the year before was the referee, and a good one too.
-After the game
+After the

-victory that several hundred “crazy” rooters from Niles
+smashing victory that several hundred “crazy” rooters

 Oh!
 Yes!
 I forgot to tell you the final score, Niles 62- Sharon